 Revenue-generating potential No significant revenue is expected to be generated from this property initially.
 After acquisition, it will probably be several years before any significant public facilities might be developed.
 The amount of any future revenue will depend on the nature and extent of public use identified in the management plan developed for the property.
 The property has potential for generating local economic benefits.
-The pine plantation that covers a large portion of the Bald Point project will be managed with the assistance of the DOF has considerable value and can be expected to provide significant revenue if acquired with the land.
+The pine plantation that covers a large portion of the Bald Point project will be managed with the assistance of the Florida Forest Service (aka Division of Forestry/DOF) has considerable value and can be expected to provide significant revenue if acquired with the land.
 No other significant revenues would be expected over the short-term after acquisition.
 The amount of future revenues from other than timber sales will depend on the nature and extent of public use and facilities developed.